mfem/web/src/howto/findpts.md

 * **Note**, the `FindPointsGSLIB::FreeData()` method must be used before the program is terminated to free up the memory setup internally by `findpts` during the `setup` phase.
-Not doing this step will result in memory leaks.

-For convenience, `FindPointsGSLIB` class provides methods such as `FindPointsGSLIB::Interpolate(mesh, xyz, u, ui)` which combines the three steps (setup, finding the computatational coordinates of the sought points, and interpolation) into a single method.
+For convenience, `FindPointsGSLIB` class provides methods such as `FindPointsGSLIB::Interpolate(mesh, xyz, u, ui)` which combines the three steps described above (setup, finding the computatational coordinates of the sought points, and interpolation) into a single method.
 Please see the [class definition](https://github.com/mfem/mfem/blob/master/fem/gslib.hpp#L45) for more details.